onio-git/gateway.hub/README.md

     sudo ./install.sh
     ```

     Wait while this completes.
-If prompted about IP-table settings, press "yes".
+    The Pi may ask you to accept modifications to IPv4 and IPv6 tables.
+Press "yes".
     The Pi will reboot at the end.
 Wait a moment, then SSH into the Pi again.

 ### 4. Configure the Hub